Smith Ideals of Operadic Algebras in Monoidal Model Categories: Introduction

 \begin{main} Suppose $\M$ is a sufficiently nice stable monoidal model category, and $\O$ is a $\fC$-colored operad in $\M$ such that cofibrant Smith $\O$-ideals are also entrywise cofibrant in the arrow category of $\M$ with the projective model structure.
 Then there is a Quillen equivalence

 induced by the cokernel and the kernel. \end{main}

-For example, this Theorem holds in the following situations: \begin{enumerate} \item $\O$ is an arbitrary $\fC$-colored operad, and $\M$ is either (i) the category of bounded or unbounded chain complexes over a field of characteristic zero (Corollary \ref{chain-zero}) or (ii) the stable module category of $k[G]$-modules for some field $k$ whose characteristic divides the order of $G$ (Corollary \ref{stmod-alloperad}). \item $\O$ is the commutative operad, and $\M$ is the category of symmetric spectra with the positive flat stable model structure (Example \ref{com-spectra}). \item $\O$ is $\Sigmac$-cofibrant (e.g., the associative operad, $A_{\infty}$-operads, $E_{\infty}$-operads, and $E_n$-operads), and $\M$ is the category of symmetric spectra with either the positive stable model structure or the positive flat stable model structure (Corollary \ref{sigmacof-smith=map} and Example \ref{applicable-operads}). \end{enumerate}
+For example, this Theorem holds in the following situations: \begin{enumerate} \item $\O$ is an arbitrary $\fC$-colored operad, and $\M$ is (i) the category $\Ch(R)$ of bounded or unbounded chain complexes over a semi-simple ring containing $\mathbb{Q}$ (Corollary \ref{chain-zero}), (ii) the stable module category of $k[G]$-modules for some field $k$ and finite group $G$ (Corollary \ref{stmod-alloperad}), or (iii) the category of classical, equivariant, or motivic symmetric spectra with the positive or positive flat stable model structure (Example \ref{stable-examples}). \item $\O$ is the commutative operad, and $\M$ is any of the examples above or equivariant orthogonal spectra, Hausmann's $G$-symmetric spectra \cite{hausmann}, or Schwede's global equivariant spectra \cite{schwede-global} with positive flat model structures (Subsection \ref{subsec:comm}). \item $\O$ is $\Sigmac$-cofibrant (e.g., the associative operad, $A_{\infty}$-operads, $E_{\infty}$-operads, and $E_n$-operads), and $\M$ is any of the examples above, or (i) $\Ch(R)$ for a commutative ring $R$, (ii) StMod$(k[G])$ where $k$ is a principle ideal domain, (iii) an injective or projective model structure on spectra, (iv) $S$-modules \cite{ekmm}, (v) Mandell's equivariant symmetric spectra \cite{mandell-equivariant}, or (vi) a Lydakis style model structure on enriched functors (Corollary \ref{sigmacof-smith=map}, Example \ref{applicable-operads}, and Example \ref{stable-examples2}). \end{enumerate}

 The rest of this paper is organized as follows.
 In Section \ref{sec:model-arrow} we recall some basic facts about model categories and arrow categories.
-In Section \ref{sec:smith-operad} we define Smith ideals for an operad and prove that, when $\M$ is pointed, there is an adjunction between Smith $\O$-ideals and $\O$-algebra maps given by the cokernel and the kernel.
-In Section \ref{sec:homotopy-smith} we define the model structures on Smith $\O$-ideals and $\O$-algebra maps and prove the Theorem above.
+In Section \ref{sec:smith-operad} we define Smith ideals for an operad and prove that, when $\M$ is pointed, there is an adjunction between Smith $\O$-ideals and $\O$-algebra morphisms given by the cokernel and the kernel.
+In Section \ref{sec:homotopy-smith} we define the model structures on Smith $\O$-ideals and $\O$-algebra morphisms and prove the Theorem above.
+We also include a discussion of what happens when there are only semi-model structures on Smith $\O$-ideals and $\O$-algebra morphisms.
 In Section \ref{sec:com} we apply the Theorem to the commutative operad and $\Sigmac$-cofibrant operads.
 In Section \ref{sec:entywise} we apply the Theorem to entrywise cofibrant operads.
+In Section \ref{sec:appendix} we include a comparison between various approaches to encoding the homotopy theory of operad-algebras, including model categories, semi-model categories, and $\infty$-categories.
+This discussion holds in general, beyond the situation of Smith $\O$-ideals and $\O$-algebra morphisms.